A responsive design alone doesn’t make a site “mobile friendly”.

 If you develop the practice of writing short paragraphs, you’ll naturally avoid writing long walls of text that can frustrate a person reading on their mobile device.

 But short doesn’t mean bland.
 You don’t have to beat the style and rhythm out of your writing in order to make it mobile friendly.
-Lots of writers end up writing boring copies in their effort to write short copy.
+Lots of writers end up writing boring copy in their effort to write short copy.

 I’d love to rehash author Marcia Riefer Johnston advice on writing in a minimal style for mobile devices without losing meaning.
 Marcia says: